YezhouLi/605project/README.md

 # 605project

 Because the dataset is extremely large, we do not upload them to github.
-The sturcture of whole project folder in our working environment (remote ubuntu) is shown as what follows (make sure to put the codes and the `data` folder at the same path when running),
+The sturcture of whole project folder in our working environment (remote ubuntu) is shown as what follows,

 * `code/someCode`
 * `data/mr_1_loc`